Travel.State.Gov > Intercountry Adoption News and Notices > Updated - Information for U.S. Citizens in the Process of Adopting Children from Ukraine

 Please review carefully the Special Advisor for Children’s Issues statement regarding children of Ukraine.
 It can be extremely difficult in times of war and crisis to determine whether children who appear to be orphans are truly eligible for adoption and immigration under U.S. laws.
 Children may be temporarily separated from their parents or other family members during a conflict or natural disaster and their parents may be looking for them.
 It is not uncommon in dangerous situations for parents to send their children out of the area for safety reasons, or for families to become separated during an evacuation.
 Even when it can be demonstrated that a child’s parents have died, children are often cared for by other relatives.
 In addition, it can be exceptionally difficult to fulfill the legal requirements for intercountry adoption of both the United States and the child’s country of origin under such circumstances.
 It can also be challenging to gather documents necessary to establish that the child meets the requirements of U.S. immigration law.
 Prospective adoptive parents may wish to consult with an experienced immigration attorney when considering adopting or caring for a child under these circumstances.
 For context, you may wish to review the general procedural information on our website about applying to adopt a child from another country to the United States.
 See in particular those sections describing the U.S. immigrant visa process for an eligible adopted child.

-On March 13 the Ministry of Social Policy published a statement that intercountry adoptions in Ukraine are not possible at this time.
+On March 13, the Ministry of Social Policy published a statement that intercountry adoptions are not possible at this time.

 Q: Can the State Department expedite the processing of Ukraine adoption cases already in progress?

-On March 13, 2022, the Ukrainian Ministry of Social Policy issued a statement that adoption is not possible in Ukraine at this time.
-Families at any stage of the process, including those who have started but not completed required court hearings, should consult with their accredited adoption service provider (ASP) to discuss the impact of the Ministry of Social Policy’s statement on their adoption plans. any stage of the process, including those who have started but not completed required court hearings, should consult with their accredited adoption service provider (ASP) to discuss the impact of the Ministry of Social Policy’s statement on their adoption plans.
+Families at any stage of the process, including those who have started but not completed required court hearings, should consult with their accredited adoption service provider (ASP) to discuss the impact of the Ministry of Social Policy’s statement on their adoption plans.

 The following resources provide helpful background on concerns relating to intercountry adoption in times of crisis: